 First up, American Express are offering new cardholders who meet the eligibility and minimum spend criteria a one-time bonus of 80,000 Amex Membership Rewards points.

 80,000 points are the equivalent of 40,000 frequent flyer points or miles in leading airline loyalty programmes like Qantas Frequent Flyer, Virgin Australia’s Velocity scheme or Singapore Airlines KrisFlyer.

 With some careful research and planning, savvy travellers could look to extract enough value from the bonus points to almost cover the first annual fee.

 At the upper end of the scale, cardholders can transfer points across to Cathay Pacific’s Asia Miles programme to redeem for a one-way premium economy flight between Auckland and Hong Kong.
 At the time of writing, a one-way premium economy flight on this route will set you back approximately $1,000.

 The sign on bonus is also enough for a one-way trans-Tasman business class flight to eastern Australian cities, flying Qantas, Virgin Australia or Emirates.
-Depending on your route, it should be possible to extract between $600 to $1,000 in value here.
+Depending on your route and whether you’re travelling on a sale fare or during peak season, it should be possible to extract between $600 to $1,000 in value here.

 Finally, there’s also the ability to transfer across the welcome bonus to the Air New Zealand Airpoints programme.
 However, as you’ll only be getting 456 Airpoints Dollars here, this isn’t likely to represent the best value unless you’re a true Air New Zealand loyalist.